 N.B.
 If Rafflesia, the world's biggest flower, features on your must-see list, then now is the time to give it a go, because the largest of all Rafflesia species, Rafflesia arnoldii, has been spotted in Anambas.

 Speaking of flora and fauna, let's not forget turtle-watching at Pulau Durai, where an average of 3 to 4 turtles come ashore each night to lay there eggs.
 In fact, it's for this reason, Durai has been awarded turtle conservation island status.

 When it comes to snorkeling or scuba-diving, clearly, clearly, Anambas is the place to be.
 Sea water visibility often exceeds 30 meters and coral gardens are ubiquitous.
 Examples of superb coral ecosystems can be see around Pulau Ayam, Pulau Penjalin and Pulau Bawah.

-The best part is that the Anambas islands are a mere two ferry rides away from Singapore.
+The best part is that the Anambas islands are a mere two ferry rides or plane hop away from Singapore.

 For more details on the Anambas Archipelago, click Amazing Anambas.

 Looking to book a resort in Anambas, click Anambas Resort.